puppetlabs-toy-chest/wash/website/content/_index.md

 `wash` does a lot already, with [more to come](https://github.com/puppetlabs/wash#roadmap):

-* presents a FUSE filesystem hierarchy for all of your resources, letting you navigate them in normal, filesystem-y ways
+* presents a filesystem hierarchy for all of your resources, letting you navigate them in normal, filesystem-y ways
 * preserves history of all executed commands, facilitating debugging
 * serves up an HTTP API for everything
 * caches information, for better performance